Stephen-Seo/swaybar_info/README.md

 characters](https://en.wikipedia.org/wiki/Block_Elements)).
 Thus, this outputs a history graph of network traffic.
 A sane value for `<bytes>` can be 1048576, which is 1 MiB.

+Specify "dynamic" instead of a bytecount (such as `--netgraph_max_bytes=dynamic`) to have the graph dynamically resize based on the maximum amount of bytes transferred in an interval.

 ## Dependencies